sashadev-sky/Model-GUI/README.md

 # GUI Components

-- A responsive pair of reusable GUI components made with Tkinter, the Python binding to the Tk GUI toolkit.
+- A responsive pair of reusable GUI components made with Tkinter, the Python binding to the Tk GUI toolkit

 - Allows visual dataset interrogation

-- Demonstrated with SQLite3 using the Python `sqlite` module.
+- Demonstrated with SQLite3

 Environment Setup: